 Andrew -

-A follower of John the Baptist who became one of the original twelve disciples (John 1:40).
-From Bethsaida, Andrew was Jonas's son and a fisherman with his brother Peter (John 6:8) when Jesus called them to become the first disciples.
+Andrew was a follower of John the Baptist (John 1:40) when he met Jesus and became one of the original twelve disciples.
+Born in Bethsaida (John 1:44), Andrew was the son of Jonah (also called Jona or Jonas) and the younger brother of Simon Peter (John 6:8).
+He and Peter were fishermen on the Sea of Galilee when called by Jesus (Matthew 4:18-20; Mark 1:16-18).
 It is said that Andrew was crucified in Achaia for refusing to worship pagan gods.

 James -